nolan-h-hamilton/Consenrich/docs/source/examples.rst

 For a qualitative, biologically-motivated check, we evaluate results over `PRRC1` in light of `Figure 3A in (Andersson et al., 2009) <https://genome.cshlp.org/content/19/10/1732>`_: *H3K36me3 signal is overrepresented at internal exons with respect to succeeding introns.*

 * Note that we are using colonic mucosal tissue samples, whereas Andersson et al. used CD4+ T cells.
-Nonetheless, PRRC1 is consistently expressed in colonic mucosa, and we can expect at least a loose concordance in H3K36me3 enrichment patterns.
+Nonetheless, PRRC1 is consistently expressed in colonic mucosa, and we can expect a loose concordance in H3K36me3 enrichment patterns.

 .. image:: ../benchmarks/H3K36me3/images/H3K36me3PRRC1.png
     :alt: H3K36me3 Intron-Exon
     :width: 800px
     :align: left

-As in `Andersson et al. <https://genome.cshlp.org/content/19/10/1732>`_,
+(*Todo: switch to UCSC genome browser*)

-* Near the transcription start site of `PRRC1`, we observe a strong, transient H3K27ac peak followed by a broad increase in Consenrich-estimated H3K36me3 signal
+* Near the transcription start site of `PRRC1`, we observe a transient H3K4me3 peak followed by a broad increase in H3K36me3 signal
-* Within `PRRC1`, the strongest H3K36me3 Consenrich-estimated signals appear at exons >1, `GENCODE-annotated <https://www.gencodegenes.org/human/release_47.html>`_ followed by abrupt depletions
+* Within `PRRC1`, the strongest H3K36me3 Consenrich-estimated signals appear at `GENCODE-annotated <https://www.gencodegenes.org/human/release_47.html>`_ exons > 1 followed by abrupt depletion.

 Runtime and Memory Profiling
 ''''''''''''''''''''''''''''''''''